How to Get to the Amalfi Coast from Naples

 How to Get to Your Amalfi Coast Hotel

-To reach Amalfi and the other towns further south along Italy's Amalfi Coast, follow the same directions regarding getting to Positano and then continue by bus to Amalfi and beyond.
-Otherwise, take the train to Salerno and from there continue on by bus or ferry.
+To reach Amalfi and the other towns further south along Italy's Amalfi Coast, follow the same directions regarding getting to Sorrento above and then continue by bus to Amalfi and beyond.
+Otherwise, take the train further south to Salerno and from there continue on by bus or ferry back up the coast.

 The Varco Immacolatella is difficult to reach by public transport: with the Alibus you will need to get off at Piazza Municipio and then walk for quite a long stretch of road or struggle to get on to one of the city's crowded trams (an experience best avoided, especially if you have lots of luggage).